 As you research legal software reviews online, don’t forget that you can also ask each company for customer references.
-References are wonderful because you can speak with people who have used the legal software.
+References are wonderful because you can speak with people who have used the legal software for investigators.
 It allows you to ask specific questions and gain more insight than you might be able to from a simple online review.

 Our team has compiled a list of considerations to help you determine which references you should speak with.

 - Speak with organizations that are like you (client base, geography, industry and size)